taro3y6947/taro3y6947/README.md

 ### Thanks for browsing my Github, I'm taro3y6947. 👋
-**I am very happy to join the big family of github.
-I am a senior and an undergraduate student.
+**I am very happy to join the big family of github.I am a senior undergraduate student.
 I hope to bring you more knowledge of integrated circuits.**
 ### Personal Profile
 - 🔭 JXUST-EST
 - 🌱 Integrated circuit design